 In order to thoroughly electrofish the entire 3.5 miles of Kootenai River, we divided the sample area into 2 sections, and conducted electrofishing on each section on a single evening.
 Section 1 was from Libby Dam downstream to the Alexander Creek confluence (RM 220.5), and was 1.2 miles long.
 Section 2 was from the Alexander Creek confluence downstream to the Fisher River Confluence, and was 2.3 miles long.
-We marked bull trout on the evenings of 4/8/04, 4/15/04, 4/21/04, 4/22/04, 5/5/04, 5/6/04, 8/18/04, 8/19/04, 4/20/05 and 4/21/05.

 We recorded the total time (minutes) electrical current was generated in the water as a measure of effort.
 We measured total length (mm), weighed (g), examined all fish for marks, collected scale samples, and released all bull trout captured near their capture location.
 All bull trout were marked with individually numbered 134 (ISO) KHz passive integrated transponder (PIT) tags and an adipose fin clip was removed to evaluate PIT tag retention.
-PIT tags were inserted with an 8-gauge hypodermic needle into the musculature behind the dorsal fin.
+PIT tags were inserted with an 8-gauge hypodermic needle into the muscle behind the dorsal fin.